EllKyGr/Pycro/README.md

 	- `make u-pycro` removes all Pycro related files, i.e. all color schemes with __py.micro__ and the __python3.yaml__
 	- `make u-micro` removes all Pycro and Micro related files from your system. __NOTE:__ if your Micro bin is located anywhere but __/usr/bin__ this command won't be able to delete it.
-	- After the setup is complete you can run `make clean` to remove this repository since its content will be relocated.
-It will, however, point out if the __makefile__ is deleted as well the previous commands will no longer be available, thus the removal of Pycro (and/ or Micro) should be perform manually.
+	- After the setup is complete you can run `make clean` to remove this repository since its content will no longer be necessary.
+The __makefile__ would be relocated to the parent directory so the previous commands are available.
+If deleted the removal of Pycro (and/ or Micro) should be perform manually.
 Refer to the step by step section if that's the case.

 #### Termux
 1. Install git then shasum with `pkg install perl`